 UNM football coach hospitalized after game, officials say

-A postgame medical emergency led to University of New Mexico head football coach Bob Davie going to the hospital after the Lobos' 39-31 season-opening win Saturday over Sam Houston State at University Stadium, the Albuquerque Journal reports .
+University of New Mexico head football coach Bob Davie was hospitalized with what was believed to be chest pain after the Lobos' 39-31 season-opening win Saturday over Sam Houston State at University Stadium, the Albuquerque Journal report ed.

+Davie could be seen at several points during the game on the UNM sideline with his hands on his midsection and chest, the newspaper reported.
+At one point, Davie knelt down during the action.

 Comments